workergnome/exquisite_donut/README.md

 For each message received, it **SHOULD** create a new particle with initial values contained within the message.

-If the ID of the sending drawing is greater than the ID of the receiving drawing, the new particle **SHOULD** be placed at the leftmost edge of the screen *(position 0)*.
-If the ID of the sending drawing is less than the receiving drawing, it **SHOULD** be placed at the rightmost edge of the screen. *(position MAX_WIDTH)*.
+If the ID of the sending drawing is greater than the ID of the receiving drawing OR 0, the new particle **SHOULD** be placed at the leftmost edge of the screen *(position 0)*.
+If the ID of the sending drawing is less than the receiving drawing OR the largest known ID, it **SHOULD** be placed at the rightmost edge of the screen. *(position MAX_WIDTH)*.

 *(See Rule 5 for more details on how to implement individual particles.)*

-#### Rule 4:  Aggregate Particles
+### Rule 4:  Aggregate Particles

 **Rule 4.0**